ukbendavies/secure-dev-workflow/README.md

 - Windows Terminal enhancements with oh-my-posh
 - Uses integrated Windows OpenSSH Agent so you _can work natively in PowerShell_
-- Enhanced PowerShell font readability with unicode support for a graphical prompt to show git context information
+- Enhanced PowerShell font readability with Unicode support for a graphical prompt to show git context information
 - Source code directory consistency and new functions to support this flow: e.g. ```cdc <tab-complete to change to the source directory>```
+- PSReadLine command line history with predictive intellisense will revolutionize how you use history and work with the shell

 ## Getting Started